fedhere/MLPNS2023/HW1/githubCreateRepoCmds.md

 then follow the directions in the image above (use the appropriate URL in the command below)

+If you do not have access to a terminal unstead the option "initialize the repository with a README" in the seconf image.

 ```
 git remote add origin  https://github.com/fedhere/gittest_fbianco.git
 git push -u origin master